Daniel Amit: Activism

 Amit's involvement with progressive causes started with the protest movement against the Vietnam War that intensified in the mid 1960's on campuses across the United States.
 It was during this period that he was first exposed to the Palestinian issue and other aspects of leftwing politics and ideas.
 He was widely known for his engagement for peace, especially between Israel and the Palestinians.

 Later life

 Amit was naturalized as an Italian citizen in 1999.
-The last decade of his life saw him bitterly disappointed at the failure of the left to construct a real alternative to globalisation and the dominance of the US [reference needed].The disappointment weighed on him heavily and he took his life in his Jerusalem home on November 4, 2007.
+The last decade of his life saw him bitterly disappointed at the failure of the left to construct a real alternative to globalisation and the dominance of the US.
+The disappointment weighed on him heavily and he took his life in his Jerusalem home on November 4, 2007.